 Death feels closer than usual.
 Less abstract.

 The sudden loss of a family friend (and father of 3) in a freak accident.
 The death of a girlfriend's dad, a couple years younger than my own.
 The passing of an amazing mentor who took exquisite care of herself.
+Bowie.
+Prince.

 I grieve for their families.
 I grieve for the lives they will no longer touch.
 And I grieve for the rest of us, our fragile mortality.

 Perhaps more than anything else, I grieve for every moment that I've wasted in my life.
 All the moments spent in worry, fear and self-doubt that I will never get back.
 All the moments when I was distracted by the past or planning for the future and failed to see the beauty of the now.

-I find myself wondering... when I get to the end of my life, be it and 15 minutes or 50 years, what will I regret?
+I find myself wondering... when I get to the end of my life, be it in 15 minutes or 50 years, what will I regret?
 Will I regret putting myself out there?
 Or will I regret holding back?
 Will I wish I had done more?
 Or wish I had done less?